-Brett developed a medication adherence program to help patients manage their medications with ease and confidence.
+Brett uses a medication adherence program with Parata PASS strip packaging to help patients manage even complex medication regimens with ease and confidence.

 When a patient enrolls, Brett’s team conducts a comprehensive medication review and prepares a 28-day supply of medication.